Does stress affect skin

 • Encourages weight gain: High insulin levels caused by chronic stress give the body the false impression that it has plenty of food which causes fat to stockpile, especially around our middle.

-• Accelerates the shortening of our cell telomeres If chromosomes encode our genetic information in the form of DNA, telomeres are the protective end parts of these chromosomes, there to maintain the integrity and stability of the genetic data.
+• Accelerates the shortening of our cell telomeres: If chromosomes encode our genetic information in the form of DNA, telomeres are the protective end parts of these chromosomes, there to maintain the integrity and stability of the genetic data.
 Every time a cell divides, our chromosomes naturally erode and shorten a little.
-It’s crucial that the genetic information in our chromosomes remains full in tact, in order to avoid genetic defects.
-Chronic stress can accelerate the shortening of our cells telomeres (Epel et al. Ann N Y Acad Sci.
-2009) and therefore increase the speed of the ageing process.
+It’s crucial that the genetic information in our chromosomes remains fully in tact, in order to avoid genetic defects.
+Chronic stress can accelerate the shortening of our cells telomeres and therefore increase the speed of the ageing process.

-• Capillaries can expand The increased blood flow that occurs when you're under duress may cause capillaries to expand.
+• Capillaries can expand: The increased blood flow that occurs when you're under duress may cause capillaries to expand.
 Stress also triggers flushing known as rosacea, according to the National Rosacea Society.
 And because stress weakens your immune system, flare-ups may last longer.
-READ MORE ABOUT

-In the British Medical Journal study people were asked to rate photographs which contained pictures of people who were either sleep deprived or not.
-People who weren’t sleep deprived were considered to be healthier, more attractive.
-Read study here
+In a British Medical Journal study people were asked to rate photographs which contained pictures of people who were either sleep deprived or not.
+People who weren’t sleep deprived were considered to be healthier and more attractive, presumably due to a lack of stress keeping them awake and therefore not affecting the skin.
+Read study here.

 Do you jump out of bed first thing in the morning or are you more likely to come into bloom late in the night?
 Your answer, it turns out, will actually have a lot to do with your genetics.
 And this can have a big impact on your day-to-day productivity.